AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 ### Product Picker

-Clicking the folder icon opens the picker modal UI (for example product teaser)
+Clicking the folder icon opens the picker modal UI (for example, product teaser)
 ![product picker](assets/product-picker-open.png)

 Products can be found either by browsing through the catalog structure on the left or search.
 Full-text search respects the selected category and limits the search results to this category.